 The decision to commision the Kingfisher Barn Visitor Centre came in 2013 after a shock survey found that more than half of Bournemouth residents had never even visited the River Stour once!
 The purpose of the Kingfisher Barn Visitor centre is to provide a central focus for developing local and national interest in the richly diverse wildlife and cultural features of the River Stour.

-The Kingfisher centre provides a place for information and a centre for resources.
+The Kingfisher Barn Visitor centre provides a place for information and a centre for resources.
 Although it only opened in late May 2016 it is already being heavily used by school groups as a hub.
 Bournemouth council is initially working in partnership with the RSPB for a two year period and will then take over the full running of the centre.

 There is a car park for about 30 cars and many ornate and detailed carvings decorating the pathways.
-The path from the Kingfisher centre leads directly down to the rivers edge and the rambler can either go upstream or downstream (towards Throop Mill)
+The path from the Kingfisher centre leads directly down to the rivers edge and the rambler can either go upstream or downstream (towards Throop Mill).

-As well as access to a three nile stretch of the river Stour the site also has a wildlife garden and a new wildflower garden is actively under development.
+As well as access to a three mile stretch of the river Stour the site also has a wildlife garden and a new wildflower garden is actively under development.
 An arboretum (or Tree Garden) with many varied and unusual species of trees has also been developed.
 The area immediately ajacent to the Kingfisher Centre, along the river is a designated local nature reserve (unsurprisingly called the Stour Valley Nature reserve)